 ACQ/PEAKD, and the two should always be performed together.

 Coordinate accuracy and target brightness will inform your choice of target-acquisition strategy and optional parameters.
 Imaging acquisitions are more precise and often faster, but restrictions on the local count rate (Chapter 10) can prevent their use.
 While the TA modes can be used in any order or even repeated, the recommended strategies are given in Table 8.1.
 We suggest evaluating these strategies in the following order:

-- NUV imaging with the fastest allowable combination of aperture and mirror to achieve the desired S/N, even if the science to follow is performed with the FUV channel.
+- NUV Imaging with the fastest allowable combination of aperture and mirror that does not violate NUV count rate limits, uses the least time overall, and achieves the desired S/N, even if the science to follow is performed with the FUV channel.

 The scenarios outlined here are for isolated point sources.
 See Section 8.10 for additional information regarding crowded or complex fields and offset-target TAs.

 |Type||Step 1||Step 2||Step 3|

 Either Imaging or Dispersed-Light